jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs/index.md

 		1. There are several more comment APIs to post, like, dislike, etc.
 	1. `/api/v2/user/ban/status` - Determine if the user is banned from this creator
 	1. `/api/v3/content/{video|audio|picture|gallery}` - Load the attached media for the post.
 This is usually video, but audio, pictures, and galleries are also available.
-	1. `/api/v2/cdn/delivery` - For video and audio, this is required to get the information to stream or download the content in media players
+	1. `/api/v3/delivery/info` - For video and audio, this is required to get the information to stream or download the content in media players
 1. Livestream
-	1. `/api/v2/cdn/delivery` - Using the type "livestream" to load the livestream media in a media player
+	1. `/api/v3/delivery/info` - Using the type "livestream" to load the livestream media in a media player
 	1. `wss://chat.floatplane.com/sails.io/?...` - To connect to the livestream chat over websocket.
-TODO: Map out the WebSocket API.
+See https://jman012.github.io/FloatplaneAPIDocs/ for more information on the FP Async API with Websockets.
 1. User Profile
 	1. `/api/v3/user/self` - Display username, name, email, and profile pictures

 ## API Organization

-The organization of APIs into categories in this document are reflected from the internal organization of the Floatplane website bundled code, from `frontend.floatplane.com/{version}/vendor.js`.
+The organization of APIs into categories in this document are reflected from the internal organization of the Floatplane website bundled code, from `frontend.floatplane.com/{version}/main.js`.
 This is in order to use the best organization from the original developers' point of view.

 For instance, Floatplane's authentication endpoints are organized into `Auth.v2.login(...)`, `Auth.v2.logout()`, and `Auth.v3.getCaptchaInfo()`.
 A limitation in OpenAPI is the lack of nested tagging/structure, so this document splits `Auth` into `AuthV2` and `AuthV3` to emulate the nested structure.

+## Rate Limiting

+The Floatplane API may employ rate limiting on certain or all endpoints.
+If too many requests are sent by a client to the API, it will be rejected and rate-limited.
+This may be by IP address per endpoint in a certain unit of time, but is subject to change.

+Rate-limited requests will respond with an HTTP 429 response.
+The content of the response may be HTML or JSON and is subject to change.
+The response will also have a `Retry-After` header, which contains the number of seconds remaining until the rate limiting will cease for the client on that endpoint.

+Clients are expected to both 1) prevent too many requests from executing at a time, usually for specific endpoints, and particulay for the `/api/v2/cdn/delivery` and `/api/v3/delivery/info` endpoints, and 2) properly handle rate-limited responses by ceasing requests until the `Retry-After` expiration.

 ## Notes